-- a) Posts of district staff sanctioned.
+a) Posts of district staff sanctioned.
 While recruitment and training of staff, may take some time, the situation in tribal areas required immediate measures.
-Offices established and equipped in all the seven districts of Merged Tribal Areas and contract staff provided with the assistance of Governance and Policy Project (World Bank), Planning and Development Department. - b) Constitution of District Steering (DSC) and Sub-Divisional Steering (SDSC) Committees.
-District Steering Committees (DSC), headed by the concerned Deputy Commissioners, constituted in all the seven districts with district officers as its members.
-Sub-Divisional Steering Committees (SDSC), headed by the concerned Assistant Commissioners, being constituted.
+Offices established and equipped in all the seven districts of Merged Tribal Areas and contract staff provided with the assistance of Governance and Policy Project (World Bank), Planning and Development Department.

+b) Constitution of District Steering (DSC) and Sub-Divisional Steering (SDSC) Committees which is empowered under the Khyber Pakhtunkhwa Right to Public Services Commission Steering Committee (amendment) Regulations, 2018.

+• District Steering Committees (DSC), headed by the concerned Deputy Commissioners, constituted in all the seven districts with district officers as its members.

+• Sub-Divisional Steering Committees (SDSC), headed by the concerned Assistant Commissioners, being constituted.
 All the Sub-Divisional officers are members of SDSC.
-Local Government Act, 2019 of Khyber Pakhtunkhwa envisages abolition of District Government anddevolution to Tehsil (Sub-Division) level shall take place.
+Local Government Act, 2019 of Khyber Pakhtunkhwa envisages abolition of District Government and devolution to Tehsil (Sub-Division) level shall take place.
 Thus, an official coordination forum at Sub-Divisional level would help in improvement of service delivery.
+Details of notified services at Annexure E.